percona/postgres/contrib/pg_tde/documentation/docs/architecture/index.md

 ### WAL encryption

+!!! note
+    The WAL encryption feature is currently in beta and is not effective unless explicitly enabled.
+It is not yet production ready. **Do not enable this feature in production environments**.

 WAL encryption is controlled globally via a global GUC variable, `pg_tde.wal_encrypt`, that requires a server restart.

 WAL keys also contain the [LSN](https://www.postgresql.org/docs/17/wal-internals.html) of the first WAL write after key creation.
 This allows `pg_tde` to know which WAL ranges are encrypted or not and with which key.

 The setting only controls writes so that only WAL writes are encrypted when WAL encryption is enabled.
-This means that WAL files can contain both encrypted and unencrpyted data, depending on what the status of this variable was when writing the data.
+This means that WAL files can contain both encrypted and unencrypted data, depending on what the status of this variable was when writing the data.

 `pg_tde` keeps track of the encryption status of WAL records using internal keys.
 When the server is restarted it writes a new internal key if WAL encryption is enabled, or if it is disabled and was previously enabled it writes a dummy key signalling that WAL encryption ended.